shaunsmith/accs-cache-client-api-examples/README.md

 2. The second way is from the Oracle Technology Network.
 Here you can download a zip with the jars, javadoc, and sources.

-3. And finally you can always get the [sources from GitHub](https://github.com/oracle/accs-caching-java-sdk) where the client API is housed.
+3. And finally you can always get the [sources from GitHub](https://github.com/oracle/accs-caching-java-sdk) where the client library is housed.

 Acknowledgements
 ================

-This demo is based on code from a blog post by Michael Scharhag introducing the Java Spark framework.
+This example is based on code from a blog post by Michael Scharhag introducing the Java Spark framework.
 The original code has an [Apache 2.0 license](https://github.com/mscharhag/blog-examples/blob/master/LICENSE) and I've made substantial changes as is permitted.
 In particular I've replaced the in-memory User HashMap in the original with an ACCS Application Cache.
 You can find the original posting and associated code on [Michael's blog](http://www.mscharhag.com/java/building-rest-api-with-spark).